Chevone Marsh

-Chevone Omille Marsh (born 25 February 1994) is a Jamaican footballer who plays wing/attacking midfielder for Greenville Triumph in USL League One.
+Chevone Omille Marsh (born 25 February 1994) is a Jamaican footballer who plays wing/attacking midfielder who last played for USL League One club New York Cosmos.

 Early life

 Marsh grew up in John's Lane, an inner city community off Manninghills Road.
 He is the third of five brothers and attended Constant Spring Primary and Junior High School.
 Chevone has been singing and playing the drums since his days in the choir, having first received vocal training from his older sister who always encouraged him to pursue his dream.
 He passed his GSAT exams for Calabar High School.
 Although it was a tough neighbourhood, it provided good sports facilities.
 At 12 he met the Cavalier FC manager who recruited him.

 Career

 Junior career

 Marsh started his career at Cavalier FC at the under-13 level where he helped them to the quarter-final.
 He played for Meadhaven United and went in the age of 15 return to Cavalier, who played in the under-15 and under-17 team simultaneously.
 They won the KSAFA U-15 that year winning the KSAFA U-17 the next year.
 At Cavalier, he helped them to win the KSAFA U-17 where he was named.
 MVPof the tournament.
 In 2012, he played for Calabar High at the Manning Cup level, helping them to reach the quarterfinals.
 The same year he scored the winning goal for Cavalier F.C. to seal their promotion to the top league.